pezra/resume/peter-williams.md

  * Designed and implemented dashboard for the order fulfillment system to allow operations to track the progress of an order.

- * Java, PHP and Ruby deployed on Linux

 ### Software Architect